Thomas-YIN/thomas-yin.github.io/_pages/courses.md

   - /courses
 ---

-This page displays my study pathway during my undergraduate career, which serves as a reference for those who have similar aspirations.
+This page is a record of my study pathway during my undergraduate career, which may serve as a reference for those who have similar aspirations.

-*Remark: Courses are listed in the format of `Course Code + Course Name`*

 ## UG Year 1
 ### Fall